Nishant-Dwivedi/Nishant-Dwivedi/README.md

 ## Rapidfire
-- 🌱 I’m currently learning MERN stack although I prefer to stick to frontend side of things.
+- 🌱 I’m currently learning MERN stack although I prefer to stick to the frontend side of things.

 - 🎯 My favourite leisure activity is reading  blogs about Javascript and related technologies.